Olympus E-300 vs E-PL7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Evolt E-300 and Olympus PEN E-PL7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-300 does not offer wifi capability.
+In contrast, the E-300 does not provide wifi capability.

-Both the E-300 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+Both the E-300 and the E-PL7 have been discontinued, but can regularly be found used on ebay.
 The E-300 was replaced by the Olympus E-330, while the E-PL7 was followed by the Olympus E-PL8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-300 and E-PL7 can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Olympus E-PL7 Manual.

 So how do things add up?
 Is the Olympus E-300 better than the Olympus E-PL7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.